 New Zealand ranks among the top coffee-consuming countries per capita, with Kiwis drinking an estimated 3.7kg of coffee per person every year.
 That puts us well above the global average.

-To put that into context, the global coffee consumption has been steadily rising, with demand expected to hit record highs in 2024.
-New Zealand is right up there with the big players, which is pretty impressive for a small country.
+To put that into context, global coffee consumption has been steadily rising, with demand expected to hit record highs in 2025/26.
+New Zealand is right up there with the big players, which is pretty impressive for a country of five million people.

 Coffee and the Workplace

-That’s why office coffee machines are no longer seen as a luxury.
-They’re part of smart workplace coffee solutions that boost productivity and morale while keeping staff onsite.
+That's why office coffee machines are no longer seen as a luxury.
+They're part of smart workplace planning that boosts productivity and morale while keeping staff onsite.
+If you're not sure what type of machine suits your team, our 60-second Machine Quiz can help point you in the right direction.

 Why We Drink So Much